Living Our Values

 Office energy emissions include CO2, CH4 and N2O.
 The emissions of non-CO2 gases from direct electricity generation are minimal.
 However, CH4 leaks in the natural gas supply chain have additional climate impacts.
 To calculate fugitive CH4 emissions from the electricity supply chain, we used state-specific upstream leak rates of delivered gas.
 For international offices, we assumed a leak rate of 2.9% We also included state-specific heat content of consumed natural gas (U.S. Energy Information Administration) and the fraction of electricity generation by fuel (U.S. EPA eGRID).
 We assumed a power plant efficiency of 7,732 BTU/kwh (U.S. Energy Information Administration).
 To calculate fugitive CH4 emissions from the natural gas supply chain, we assumed a leak rate of 2.9% and used state-specific heat content of consumed natural gas (U.S. Energy Information Administration).

-Three offices had missing or anomalous energy data.
+One office had missing energy data.

 • New York City: Building management in the NY office does not provide natural gas usage data per tenant or floor.
 We assumed our use was a percentage of the building’s total use, based on square footage.